esphome/esphome-docs/components/media_player/index.rst

 The ``media_player`` domain includes all platforms that implement media player functionality.

+Component Implementations of media player may optionally have the following traits:
+* supports pause
+* supports next/previous track
+* supports turn off/on
+* supports grouping

 .. note::

     ESPHome media players require Home Assistant 2022.6 or newer.